Many people feel that meaningful travel is strictly about going on a volunteering vacation, but there are many ways to make your travel meaningful.

 Food is the best way to experiences culture and a cooking course is an amazing way to meet locals and learn about their way of eating.

-We've done cooking courses in China, Morocco, Thailand, Italy, Spain and Jordan and nearly every one of them takes you to the market to buy your fresh ingredients.
+We've done cooking courses in China, Morocco, Thailand, Italy, Spain, and Greece and nearly every one of them takes you to the market to buy your fresh ingredients.
 This helps you support the local economy and mingle with the locals.